JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 The Theil–Sen estimator can be expanded to apply to Quadratic functions, where the implementation is O(N<sup>2</sup>).
 Based on a Lagrange interpolation, we can calculate the coefficients of the formula quite effectively, resulting in a robust estimation more fitting the data.
 See `engine/utils/FullTSQuadraticSeries.js` for more information about the background of the implementation.

-### Choices for the specific algorithms
+### Choices for the specific regression algorithms applied by Open Rowing Monitor

+There are two key algorithms to be chosen:

+* The regression algorithm used for the drag calculation

+* The regression algorithm used for the angular velocity and angular acceleration calculation

 #### Regression algorithm used for drag calculation

-For the drag-factor calculation (and the closely related recovery slope detection), we observe three things:
+In essence, the drag calculation assumes that the decay of *CurrentDT* over time is assumed to be linear (see [Determining the "drag factor" of the flywheel](physics_openrowingmonitor.md#determining-the-drag-factor-of-the-flywheel)) For the drag-factor calculation (and the closely related recovery slope detection), we observe three things:

 * The number of datapoints in the recovery phase isn't known in advance, and is subject to significant change due to variations in recovery time (i.e. sprints), making both the Incomplete Theil–Sen estimator and Theil–Sen estimator incapable of calculating their slopes in the stream as the efficient implementations require a fixed window.
 This results in a near O(N<sup>2</sup>) calculation at the start of the *Drive* phase.
 Given the number of datapoints often encountered (a recoveryphase on a Concept 2 contains around 200 datapoints), this is a significant issue that could disrupt the application.
 OLS has a O(1) complexity for continous datastreams;